joao-pampanin/kedro-expectations/README.md

 ## Introduction

-Kedro Expectaions is a tool designed to make the use of Great Expectations within ProjetaAi projects easier.
-It is composed of a couple commands and a hook, allowing the user create suites and run validations based on the DataCatalog and using directly the Kedro input as it's called by the normal pipeline
+Kedro Expectations is a tool designed to make the use of Great Expectations (GE) within ProjetaAi projects easier.
+It is composed of a couple of commands and a hook, allowing the user to create suites and run validations based on the DataCatalog and using directly the Kedro input as it's called by the normal pipeline

 ## Features

-- ⏳ Initialization of GE without having to worry about datasources
+- ⏳ Initialization of GE without having to worry about [datasources](https://docs.greatexpectations.io/docs/terms/datasource)
-- 🎯 Creation of GE suites automatically, using the Data Assistant
+- 🎯 Creation of [GE suites](https://docs.greatexpectations.io/docs/terms/expectation_suite/) automatically, using the [Data Assistant](https://docs.greatexpectations.io/docs/terms/data_assistant/)
 - 🚀 Running validations within the Kedro pipeline

 ## Installation

-For now, the plugin can only be installed through this github repo, but soon it will be available at PyPI
+For now, the plugin can only be installed through this github repo, but soon it will be available at PyPI It can be installed with pip and referenced in the requirements.txt file as "git+https://github.com/joao-pampanin/kedro-expectations.git@develop"

 ## Usage